andrewwint/ml-pipeline/README.md

 make start-notebook   # Start when needed
 ```

-**Auto-shutdown**: The notebook automatically stops after 30 minutes of inactivity to prevent unnecessary charges.
+**Cost management**: Remember to stop the notebook when not in use to prevent unnecessary charges.

 ### 5. Test the ML Pipeline